ReproNim/reproin/README.md

     export BIDS_DIR=$HOME/BIDS-demo

-and then let's create the top-level datalad dataset to contain all converted data
+and then let's create the top-level datalad dataset to contain all converted data, configuring to store text files in git rather than git-annex,

     datalad create -c text2git "$BIDS_DIR"

 ### Collect DICOMs listing

-ATM reproin container has older version of the script, so to use newer version we would just bind mount our cloned script inside
+ATM reproin container has an older version of the script, so to use newer version we would just bind mount our cloned script inside,

     singularity run -e -c \
        --env BIDS_DIR=$BIDS_DIR \